Tax Inspectors Without Borders: Four Years and Half A Billion Dollars Later…

 New York, NY, United States

-On the eve of the United Nations Secretary General's High-level dialogue on Financing for Development, Ángel Gurría, Secretary-General of the Organisation for Economic Co-operation and development, and Achim Steiner, Administrator of the United Nations Development Programme, will host this high-level ministerial discussion looking back on and celebrating the achievements of Tax Inspectors Without Borders (TIWB).
+On the eve of the United Nations Secretary General's High-level dialogue on Financing for Development, Ángel Gurría, Secretary-General of the Organisation for Economic Co-operation and development, and Achim Steiner, Administrator of the United Nations Development Programme, hosted this high-level ministerial discussion looking back on and celebrating the achievements of Tax Inspectors Without Borders (TIWB).

 Domestic resources are vital for the achievement of the 2030 Agenda, yet today many developing countries struggle to increase tax to GDP ratios.
 The highly complex and aggressive tax planning strategies adopted by multinational enterprises lie at the source of major revenue leakages for some countries.
 The joint OECD-UNDP TIWB initiative is an innovative model filling a gap in addressing Base Erosion and Profit Shifting (BEPS) and abusive tax avoidance by multinational enterprises.
 TIWB aims to tackle this challenge by deploying tax audit expertise to developing countries on demand.